electric-sql/electric/docs/reference/architecture.md

 ### Runtime changes

 When the client connects to the replication stream over the [Satellite protocol](../api/satellite.md), the system verifies that the local app and server have compatible migrations.
-New migrations streamed into Electric over logical replication are then streamed into the clients over the Satellite protocol and applied to the local SQLite database.
+New migrations streamed into Electric over logical replication are then streamed into the clients over the Satellite protocol and applied to the local database.

 This is done with [transactional causal consistency](./consistency.md).
 The DDL changes are marked as causal dependencies of any subsequent DML changes using that schema version, ensuring that the DDL changes are applied before any writes relying on them.